 Messaging (or texting) continues to rank as a top, if not the top, use for smartphones today.
 Brands and businesses rapidly adopted SMS to send one-way messages to their customers.
 It’s an effective channel in customer relationship management.

-SMS has become a must-have for businesses to send customers transactional information, like notifications, reminders, confirmations and PIN codes.
+SMS API has become a must-have for businesses to send customers transactional information, like notifications, reminders, confirmations and PIN codes.
 Brand and product managers are always looking for more ways to engage customers and get instant feedback.
 Messaging is one way to do that.

 The prospects of messaging platforms like Viber and WhatsApp are promising, but they are currently fractured platforms.
-Brands are virtually guaranteed to reach their customers via SMS so taking SMS beyond transactional messaging has great potential.
+Brands are virtually guaranteed to reach their customers via SMS so taking it beyond transactional messaging has great potential.
 One option is two-way messaging.

 Think, “What’s next?”